florimondmanca/starlette-auth-toolkit/README.md

 ## Base backends

-Base backends implement an **authentication flow**, but **the exact implementation of credentials verification is left up to you**.
-You can choose to perform a database query, use environment variables or private files, etc.
+Base backends implement an **authentication flow**, but the exact implementation of credentials verification is left up to you.
+This means you can choose to perform a database query, use environment variables or private files, etc.

+These backends grant a set of [scopes](https://www.starlette.io/authentication/#authcredentials) when authentication succeeds.

-Base backends are user model agnostic, although we recommend you use a subclass of `starlette.authentication.BaseUser`.
+Base backends are **user model agnostic**, although we recommend you implement the interface specified by `starlette.authentication.BaseUser` (see also [Starlette authentication](https://www.starlette.io/authentication/)).

-The documentation below lists which [scopes](https://www.starlette.io/authentication/#authcredentials) each backend grants when authentication succeeds.

-Please refer to the [Starlette authentication documentation](https://www.starlette.io/authentication/) for more information on Starlette's authentication and permissions interface.

 ### [Basic auth](https://tools.ietf.org/html/rfc7617)